SENSE mRNA-Seq Library Prep Kit

 Figure 3.
 Bioanalyzer traces of RTS (red) and RTL (blue) synthesized SENSE mRNA-Seq for Illumina libraries with a second peak in high molecular weight regions due to overcycling.

 The number of cycles for your endpoint PCR depends on the type RNA (tissue, organism), the RNA quality and the RNA input amount.
-The reference values given in Appendix B, p.22 and Appendix C, p.23 are based on Universal Human Reference RNA input and the mRNA content of other RNA sources might differ.
+The reference values given in Appendix B, p.22 and Appendix C, p.24 are based on Universal Human Reference RNA input and the mRNA content of other RNA sources might differ.
 To be on the safe side and prevent under- or overcycling of your sample we recommend doing a qPCR first.
 Therefore each SENSE Kit contains 8 additional PCR reactions.
 For more reactions we offer a PCR Add-on Kit for Illumina (020.96) with 96 additional PCR reactions.

 Dilute the samples you want to check by qPCR by adding 2 µl of Elution Buffer (EB) or RNase-free water to the 17 µl of your eluted library from step 33.
 For determining the cycle number of your endpoint PCR, please use 5 µl of the P7 Primer 7000 in step 37 of the protocol.
 Insert 1.7 µl (of the diluted 19 µl double-stranded library, step 21) into a qPCR reaction.
 Simply add SYBR Green I (or an equivalent fluorophore) to the PCR reaction to a final concentration of 0.1x (diluted in DMSO).
-Conduct at least 30 cycles to make sure the amplification reaches the plateau.
+Make the total reaction volume up to 30 µl with EB.
+Conduct at least 35 cycles to make sure the amplification reaches the plateau.
 Afterwards take the fluorescence value where the plateau is reached and calculate where the fluorescence is at 50 % of the maximum (see Fig. 4).
 The value where the fluorescence reaches the maximum (plateau) is taken (15388) and the fluorescence at 50 % of this values (7694) shows which cycle number is optimal for the endpoint PCRs.
 For the sample in Fig. 3 this would be 15 cycles when using 1/10th of your sample.
 If the optimal cycle number lies within two values, it is recommended to always round up to the higher number in order to get more yield.
 As in the endpoint PCR 10x more cDNA will be used compared to the qPCR, three cycles can be subtracted from the determined cycle number, hence in this example 12 cycles should be used for the endpoint PCR.
 This is the cycle number you should use for the endpoint PCR using the remaining 17 µl of the template.
 Once the number of cycles for the endpoint PCR is established for one type of sample, you can use it in the following experiments.
 For higher yields you can increase the fluorescence level of the endpoint PCR up to 80 % without overcycling your sample.

 Figure 4: Calculation of the number of cycles for the endpoint PCR